berikv/berikv.github.io/_posts/repairs/2025-03-06-sony-dd-walkman-broken-gear.md

 Take enough pictures so that you know which wire goes where, in case they do break.

 When the screws are loose, lift the PCB.
 The main gear will be visible.
-Rotat it manually and find if it is cracked, order a [replacement main gear from Fix Your Audio](https://fixyouraudio.com/product/sony-tcm-d3-walkman-new-center-gear-repair-kit/).
+Rotate it manually and find if it is cracked, order a [replacement main gear from Fix Your Audio](https://fixyouraudio.com/product/sony-tcm-d3-walkman-new-center-gear-repair-kit/).
-The Sony DD has the same gear as the TCM-D3 aparently.
+The Sony DD has the same gear as the TCM-D3 apparently.
 Or they are not too different.

 To be able to access the mechanics, you will need to desolder the tape head from the PCB.
 <img src="/assets/img/repairs/sony_walkman/walkman_audio_head.jpg" />

-There are four wires: ground (unschielded) in the top right, white, yellow and red.
+There are four wires: ground (unshielded) in the top right, white, yellow and red.
 The PCB silkscreen helpfully shows single letters indicating the wire colors (attention to detail!).

 Once the wires are desoldered, stow away your soldering iron.
 You'll need it again to fix these wires at the end.

 Flip the PCB over, careful not to break any of the other wires.

-Remove the Play, Stop, FF, FR buttons.
-Not only the button, but also the lever below it.
+Remove the Play, Stop, Fast Forward and Fast Reverse buttons.
+After removing the button, also remove the lever below it.
-The stop lever is held in place with a tab.
+The Stop lever is held in place with a tab.
 Force it out.

 Remove the capstan wheel by removing its cover and the three screws on the tape side.

 Remove the motor.

-Remove the gear with a screw on top.
+Remove the gear that is secured with a screw on top.

 Remove the audio head lever by first removing the snap ring, then the tiny spring, then gently wiggle it out.
 The lever is held in place by the plastic frame of the tape head on the tape side.
 Hold the tape head up